Bologna Foodie Guide: What & Where to Eat in Bologna

 Certosino is a special cake made from honey, chocolate, nuts, cinnamon, and candied fruit.
 Back in Medieval times, only apothecaries or pharmacists used to prepare it.
 It is a famous food in Italy, but you won’t find it in other countries like you do the famous Milan food, Panettone.

 Because this traditional Bolognese food is usually eaten on special occasions, sometimes they call it pan spzièl (special bread).
-Certosino has become especially popular at Christmastime, and some versions have become quite ornate.
+Certosino has become an especially popular dessert at Christmastime, and some versions have become quite ornate.

 Torta di Riso